Architecture rules¶

 Lack of pooling increases connection churn, latency, and DB load.

-- Category: CMP
+- Category: Computation

-- Family: PY
+- Family: Python

 ECO-INF-DOCKER-002 — Oversized base image¶